mountassirJerrari/snaterJ-dev-env/README.md

 # SnaterJ Framework

-Snaterj is a JavaScript framework I created, designed primarily for learning purposes (it may crush , ofc  lol ) .
+Snaterj is a JavaScript framework I created, designed primarily for learning purposes (it may crash , ofc  lol ) .

 SSX, a JSX-like syntax, was developed specifically for Snaterj.